openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

    weight-compression/4-bit-weight-quantization

-Weight compression enhances the efficiency of models, which have large memory requirements.
-This method reduces the model's memory footprint, a crucial factor for Large Language Models (LLMs).
+Weight compression enhances the efficiency of models by reducing their memory footprint, a crucial factor for Large Language Models (LLMs).
+It is especially effective for networks with high memory requirements.

-Unlike full model quantization, where weights and activations are quantized, weight compression in `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__ only targets the model's weights.
-This approach enables the activations to remain as floating-point numbers, preserving most of the model's accuracy while improving its speed and reducing its size.
+Unlike full model quantization, where both weights and activations are quantized, it only targets weights, keeping activations as floating-point numbers.
+This means preserving most of the model's accuracy while improving its speed and reducing its size.
 The reduction in size is especially noticeable with larger models.
 For instance the 7 billion parameter Llama 2 model can be reduced from about 25GB to 4GB using 4-bit weight compression.